BlogMaui ActivitiesWeddingsMaui CateringBali

 Waimoku Falls

-Just past Hana you'll find Hamoa Beach, a beautiful sandy beach with some occasional good surf.
+Just past Hana you’ll find Hamoa Beach, a beautiful sandy beach rich with history.

 The Ohe'o Gulch is part of the Haleakala National Park and allows for visitors to swim and hike around many pools and waterfalls.